blunttester/test1bluntinstr/themes/storecommerce/readme.txt

 StoreCommerce includes support for Infinite Scroll in Jetpack.

 == Change log ==
+= 1.1.2 - Dec 29 2018 =
+* Header sticky menu behavior has been improvised
+* Disable sticky menu option has been added

 = 1.1.1 - Dec 04 2018 =
 * Fixed some design glitch